Generic Name: granisetron (Transdermal route)

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Gastric distention (enlarged abdomen)—May cover up symptoms of these stomach or intestinal problems.
+- Gastric distention (enlarged abdomen)—May cover up symptoms of these stomach or bowel problems.

 Proper Use of Sancuso